futuregrid/manual/doc/source/hpc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Home* directories:
-   Home directories are accessible through the $HOME shell variable are located at */N/u/<username>*.
+   Home directories are accessible through the $HOME shell variable which are located at */N/u/<username>*.
 This is where users are encouraged to keep source files, configuration files and executables.
 Users should not run code from their $HOME directories.
 Please note that